mmagician/RSA/README.md

 assert_eq!(&data[..], &dec_data[..]);
 ```

-> **Note:** If you encounter unusually slow key generation time while using `RsaPrivateKey::new` you can try to compile in release mode or add the following to your `Cargo.toml`.
+> **Note:** If you encounter unusually slow key generation time while using `RWPrivateKey::new` you can try to compile in release mode or add the following to your `Cargo.toml`.
 Key generation is much faster when building with higher optimization levels, but this will increase the compile time a bit.
 > ```toml
 > [profile.debug]
 > opt-level = 3